Today’s post was written by library student ambassador Fabio Cabezas. Fabio is a sophomore management major and a fifth-generation LMU student.

 Amidst the socializing, John Jackson, Head of Outreach and Communications, Raymundo Andrade, Programming Librarian, myself and the rest of my fellow workers introduced ourselves to the attendees.
 We briefly explained some fascinating facts of the library, such as the fact that it houses more than 1 million texts, most of which were available online and even more through networking with other universities.
 If LMU didn’t have a text, the library would be able to contact other universities that possess it and arrange for it to be shipped promptly to LMU.
 Shortly after, Jackson and Andrade began the tour through the library.
 As the attendees followed after him, I decided to stay along with the rest of my fellow staff to direct late-comers and to help clean up and organize.

-The tour was intended to highlight the different features of the library such as the Tech On 2 desk, where you can rent out technical equipment such as cameras and laptop chargers to the study rooms and remarkable exhibits on the third floor.
+The tour was intended to highlight the different features of the library such as the Circulation desk, where you can rent out technical equipment such as cameras and laptop chargers to the study rooms and remarkable exhibits on the third floor.
 Unfortunately, the tours do not include the library basement as of yet.
 Hopefully visitors may be able to marvel in its glory before long.

 The event was a remarkable and fundamental success.
 It introduced families to the library in a fun and creative way while at the same time, emphasizing the power of research, knowledge and education.
 The Blind Date with a Librarian event made me proud to be an employee of the Loyola Marymount University William Hannon Library.

 Thank you for sharing your experience with us, Fabio!